Towards Human-AI Complementarity with Prediction Sets: Conclusions

 We have looked at the problem of finding the optimal prediction sets under which human experts achieve the highest accuracy in a given multiclass classification task.
-We have shown that this problem is NP-hard to solve and to approximate to any factor less than the size of the label set.
-However, we have empirically shown that, for a large parameterized class of expert models, a simple greedy algorithm consistently finds (near-)optimal prediction sets offering greater performance than those constructed using conformal prediction.
+We have shown that this problem is \np-hard to solve and to approximate to any factor less than the size of the label set.
+However, we have empirically shown that, for a large parameterized class of expert models, a simple greedy algorithm consistently outperforms conformal prediction.

-\xhdr{Acknowledgements} Gomez-Rodriguez acknowledges support from the European Research Council (ERC) under the European Union'{}s Horizon 2020 research and innovation programme (grant agreement No. 945719).